-- (1) Four years of English. - (2) Three years of mathematics, one of which must be Algebra I and one of which must include geometry content. - (3) Three years of science - (4) Two years of social studies, of which at least one year must be American History and the one semester of American Government. - (5) One year chosen from (A) music, (B) art, (C) foreign language or (D) vocational education. - (6) A minimum of 25 credits is required for 2023 and 2022, 24 credits 2021, and 23 credits 2020.
+- (1) Four years of English. - (2) Three years of mathematics, one of which must be Algebra I and one of which must include geometry content. - (3) Three years of science - (4) Two years of social studies, of which at least one year must be American History and the one semester of American Government. - (5) One year chosen from (A) music, (B) art, (C) foreign language or (D) vocational education.
 The above requirements do not apply to students with disabilities whose course of study is determined by an Individualized Education Program.